The problem: you have large datasets on a remote machine and want to

 iTerm2with a trigger.
 Go to Preferences > Profiles, select the relevant profile (probably default if you haven’t customized anything).
 Then go to Advanced, and under Triggers, hit Edit:

 Hit the plus to add a new trigger.
-Set the regular expression to
+Set the regular expression to (for example)

 using the same magic keyword as in step 2 (if you omit the caret, you’re going to have an annoying time editing the